dmbarbour/awelon/AboutAO.md

 * AO exhibits *spatial idempotence*, which simplifies equational reasoning.
 * AO can represent adaptive or declarative search-spaces of programs.

 In AO, a **word** is both a unit of modularity and a functional software component.
 A word has a definition.
-The basic semantic for any word is to expand into its definition.
-Valid definitions are acyclic.
-At the limit, code expands into literals and inlined ABC.
-The relationship between words their definitions is maintained by a **dictionary**.
+The relationship between words their definitions is maintained by a **dictionary** with a flat namespace.

-AO is intended for use in a wiki-based programming environment, where each page is a word in the dictionary.
-However, filesystem tools for AO support a simple **.ao** dictionary format, where files may contain multiple definitions and imports.
-An AO programming environment will make use of naming conventions: documentation, automatic tests, environment extensions, and active services may be identified based on prefix.
-A single dictionary can support thousands of projects with rich cross-project refactoring, flexible integration testing, and an ever more refined and reusable dictionary.

-Most AO features come from ABC.
-See AboutABC for more information.
+The formal semantics for every word is simply the inline expansion of its definition.
+Recursive definitions are invalid; loops are instead expressed using fixpoint combinators.
+Expansion ends at a finite sequence of text, numbers, blocks, and inlined ABC.

+Words in AO additionally have *informal* semantics based on naming conventions.
+For example, words of form `doc.foo` represent documentation, and words of form `test.foo` can represent a suite of automated tests.
+Spreadsheet-like systems can be modeled within a dictionary using naming conventions like `a1$foo` and `b3$foo` to define cells rendered together as spreadsheet 'foo'.
+(Interactive development in AO uses spreadsheet instead of REPL.)
+Conventional desktop and console apps may precipitate from a dictionary with each `app.xyzzy` word resulting in an 'xyzzy' executable.

+Ultimately, an AO dictionary represents a complete system with hundreds of projects, services, and applications.
+The dictionary will evolve due to cross-project refactoring and integration testing.

+A good AO programming environment can augment AO or mitigate its weaknesses:

+* style and color should replace rendering of common prefixes or suffixes
+* hyperlinking or zooming to quickly access definitions and documentation
+* automatic visualization of inferred stack-like structures, reduced burden
+* graphical manipulation of rendered structures to simplify data shuffling
+* automatic animation highlighting changes in structure across words in def
+* support for automatic word completion, sensitive to type and context
+* automated refactoring support; discover similar code in other projects

+AO is envisioned with these features in a wiki-based programming environment.
+However, a simple **.ao** dictionary file format with imports has been defined for a more conventional filesystem and text-editor programming environment.
+Working without automatic visualization has a steep learning curve that can intimidate potential programmers, so I do not wish to promote the **.ao** dictionary format much beyond its intended use for bootstrapping.

 ## Literals: Numbers, Text, Blocks